datanav/docs/pricing.rst

 .. [#] The developer environment does not have support for backup and VPN, and no SLA is offered.
 .. [#] Geo-replicated backup is included.
 .. [#] Geo-replicated backup is included.
-.. [#] Standard SLA is billed minimum 50Gb data
+.. [#] Standard SLA is billed minimum 50Gb data.
-.. [#] Enterprise SLA is billed minimum 50Gb data
+.. [#] Enterprise SLA is billed minimum 50Gb data.
-.. [#] Premium SLA requires 1 year fixed price commitment for minimum 50Gb data
+.. [#] Premium SLA requires 1 year fixed price commitment for minimum 50Gb data.

 2. Invoicing
 ============